EvilNotch/Minecraft-Friendly-26.X/README.md

 Evokers drop enchantment books randomly similar to bedrock.
 Updated the Creeper's face texture.
 Made Netherite and Emerald Armor and Tools be able to be fixed by their base material counterparts.
-Added various sounds and music that can play.
+Added various music that can play.
+Added more cave noises.
+Added Potion of Decay, will try to make it more in tune with bedrock later.
 Easter Eggs ofc.

 ## Experimental Features: